10 of the Biggest Struggles in Adulting

 I want to live in a comfortable place.
 I mean, who wouldn’t?
 But of course, this means paying more.
-The new apartment that I’m moving in (together with my co-worker) will cost me at least Php6,000 per month plus the utilities.
+The new apartment that I’m moving in (together with my co-worker) will cost me at least PHP 6,000 per month plus the utilities.

 It would be cheaper if I’ll only rent a bed space, but I’m still not ready for it.
 I’m still trying to weigh my options since I stay at my boyfriend’s condo most of the day.

-When I need to make important decisions
+5. When you need to make important decisions on your own

 Is this what I really want?
 Am I sure about this?
 What are the consequences?
 Is it worth it?
 What will happen now?